-The communication studies department recognizes the importance of students developing media production skills in addition to learning concepts.
+The communication and media studies department recognizes the importance of students developing media production skills in addition to learning concepts.
 Beginning their very first semester, Niagara University students have access to state of the art professional media production equipment.
 These facilities are not only used for classes and extracurricular clubs, but can be reserved by students working on individual projects as well.

-WNIA, NU’s student-run radio station, is housed in the Gallagher Center student union and includes both an on-air studio and off-air recording facility.
-The station is used for live web streaming of audio programs conceived and produced by students.
+WNIA, NU's student-run radio station, is housed in the Gallagher Center student union and includes both an on-air studio and off-air recording facility.
+The station is used for live Web streaming of audio programs conceived and produced by students.

 Portable Media Production Equipment